sozawa94/hbi/README.md

 # HBI
 Multi-dimensional earthquake cycle simulation code based on Boundary Element Method with H-matrices.

+What's new in Version 2025.10.0

+- Merged fluid versions (main_fv.f90 and main_fv3dp.d90) to main_LH.f90 with more flexible parameters and boundary conditions
+- Simulations using analytical solutions of fluid pressure for point injection source
+- Improved output (now the arrays are NOT reordered in output)

+Future extensions
+-Fault opening
+-GPU optimization

 Features

 - 2D and 3D planar/nonplanar faults in a full/half space

 - Rectangular and triangular meshes for 3D problems (require .stl mesh file for triangular mesh)

-- Rate and state friction law (aging law, slip law, cut-off velocity model, and modified CNS model)
+- Rate and state friction law (aging law, slip law, cut-off velocity model, flash heating, and modified CNS model)

 - Fault-zone linear and nonlinear viscous flow